quicwg/base-drafts/draft-ietf-quic-recovery.md

 * packet_number: The packet number of the sent packet.

-* is_ack_only: A boolean that indicates whether a packet only contains an ACK frame.
+* ack_only: A boolean that indicates whether a packet contains only ACK or PADDING frame(s).
 If true, it is still expected an ack will be received for this packet, but it is not retransmittable.

+* in_flight: A boolean that indicates whether the packet counts towards bytes in flight.

 * is_handshake_packet: A boolean that indicates whether a packet contains handshake data.